 Get Legal Help from an Experienced Medical Device Injury Attorney

-The attorneys at Wilentz, Goldman & Spitzer have extensive experience in advocating for victims of medical device injury and product liability, and are prepared to hold Teva Pharmaceuticals and The Cooper Companies accountable for these preventable injuries.
+The attorneys at Wilentz, Goldman & Spitzer, P.A. have extensive experience in advocating for victims of medical device injury and product liability, and are prepared to hold Teva Pharmaceuticals and The Cooper Companies accountable for these preventable injuries.
 We believe that the women who have suffered as a result of this negligence deserve substantial compensation.
 If you or someone you know have recently suffered injuries as a result of the Paragard IUD, contact Wilentz for a free consultation to determine your eligibility.

 Kevin M. Berry